Giulia-Calia/LEAF/README.md

 retrieved from Uniprot database.

 ## Protein Selection Criteria - Filtered Out
+The negative dataset at **February 2022** is composed by proteins belonging to Candi- datus Phytoplasma mali and other two closely related phytoplasmas, Candidatus Phytoplasma pruni and Peanut Witches’ Broom phytoplasma.
+No lenght selection in the fasta used to obtain the protein prediction features for the random forest.

 The negative dataset at **June 2022** is composed by proteins belonging to Candi- datus Phytoplasma mali and other two closely related phytoplasmas, Candidatus Phytoplasma pruni and Peanut Witches’ Broom phytoplasma.